Skip to Content

 Creamy Vegan Roasted Butternut Squash Soup Variation

 The recipe above is vegan, and it’s creamy without the cream and extra calories that come with cream.
-But if you’re looking for a soup with some “vegan cream”, I have a solution.
+You can blend in sour cream for a truly creamy texture, but if you’re looking for a soup with some “vegan cream”, I have a solution.

 Blend 1/2 cup of raw cashews with a cup of water and add to your soup.
 It will lighten it up a bit and give it that creamy-smooth look, all from a healthy vegan fat.